Auction Tips

 Universities might host surplus auctions for several reasons, including:

-- Revenue generation: Surplus auctions offer an easy and ongoing source of revenue that can supplement the university’s budget.
+• Revenue generation: Surplus auctions provide an easy, ongoing source of revenue that can supplement the university’s budget.

 Because of the benefits to universities, many higher ed institutions host surplus auctions year-round.
 Most live on the university’s website and get updated throughout the year as new surplus items become available.